Overview

 Actions

-- Test full setup on coated floor before routine use — stage:: 6
+- Test full setup on the bare floor before routine use — confirm the stand is stable and won’t slide — stage:: 6

 References